tyroguru/BPFTrace-hol/bpftrace.md

 Fri Apr 26 08:26:57 2019
 ```

-Now expnd the script written previously to print the per-process system call counts every 10 seconds.
+Now expand the script written previously to print the per-process system call counts every 10 seconds.

 1. Add the ability to only display the top 10 per process counts (hint: use the `print` action)
 1. Delete all per-process syscall stats every 10 secs (hint: use the `clear` action);